puppetlabs/puppet-docs/source/puppet/3.6/reference/config_important_settings.markdown

     * Run `sudo puppet cert clean <MASTER'S CERTNAME>`.
     * Run `sudo puppet cert generate <MASTER'S CERTNAME> --dns_alt_names <ALT NAME 1>,<ALT NAME 2>,...`.
     * Re-start the puppet master service.
+* [`environmentpath`][environmentpath] --- Set this to `$confdir/environments` to enable directory environments.
+See [the page on directory environments][environments] for details.
 * [`basemodulepath`][basemodulepath] --- A list of directories containing Puppet modules that can be used in all environments.
 [See the modulepath page][modulepath_dir] for details.
     * The [`modulepath`][modulepath] setting controls the final modulepath, and can be set for each environment (when using [config file environments][config_environments]).
 Starting with Puppet 3.5, TODO deprecation though, we recommend setting `basemodulepath` and letting `modulepath` take care of itself.
 * [`manifest`][manifest] --- The main entry point for compiling catalogs.
+This is only used if directory environments aren't enabled.
 Defaults to a single site.pp file, but can also point to a directory of manifests.
 [See the manifest page][manifest_dir] for details.
 * [`reports`][reports] --- Which report handlers to use.
 For a list of available report handlers, see [the report reference][report_reference].
 You can also [write your own report handlers][write_reports].
 Note that the report handlers might require settings of their own, like `tagmail`'s various email settings.

 ### Rack-Related Settings